 Several attractive mature European trees are located near the centre of the grounds and a stand of eucalypts and isolated mature natives are scattered throughout the allotment.
 A spectacular display of box ironbark woodland wildflowers carpets the ground each year following the mid spring rains and an ongoing program of plantings, including a central avenue of deciduous trees is intended to further enhance the amenity of the grounds.

 Enquiries from the public about utilising our beautiful cemetery are very welcome.
 Single and double sites are available for purchase and visitors are able to access a bin and water for the maintenance of graves.
 For those who prefer the memorial path, a niche can be purchased outright or reserved for future use.

-Visitors are invited to contact Taradale Cemetery Trust secretary Marg Moody for further information about visiting or using the cemetery on 54232421.
+Visitors are invited to contact Taradale Cemetery Trust members Jan Boyle on 0429175298 or Chris Lambie on 0429133558 for further information about visiting or using the cemetery.